 This mode selection is for hydronic heating systems with single or multiple boilers (Maximum 4 boilers) in primary/secondary piping configuration with or without Outdoor Air Reset (S4) with indirect DHW on the system loop (with or without priority).
 The system temperature is controlled by the System sensor (S3).
 The Indirect DHW sensor (S5) determines the indirect call/tank setpoint.
 The system temperature is boosted to Target Max when using the Indirect DHW sensor (S5) during an indirect call for heat.
 Priority mode toggles off the System Pump (P2) when an indirect call for heat is present.
-The Boiler Pump (P1) runs during any call for heat.
 The Indirect DHW Pump (P3) runs during an indirect call for heat with no "off" delay.
-The Boiler Pump (P1) and System Pump (P2) delay "off" as user defined in the ADJUST menu.
+The System Pump (P2) delay "off" as user defined in the ADJUST menu.
 The System Pump (P2) runs whenever the system is enabled for heating and the outdoor air temperature is lower than the WWSD temperature setting (if utilized) unless an indirect call for heat is present with priority.